javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 For instance, while the engine is busy processing a network `fetch`, a user may move their mouse causing `mousemove`, and `setTimeout` may be due and so on, just as painted on the picture above.

-Events from the macrotask queue are processed on "first came – first served" basis.
+Events from the macrotask queue are processed on "first come – first served" basis.
 When the engine browser finishes with `fetch`, it handles `mousemove` event, then `setTimeout` handler, and so on.

 So far, quite simple, right?
 The engine is busy, so other tasks queue up.